The Canada Federal Skilled Trades Program (FSTP)

 - Canadian Experience Class (CEC)

-However, to be eligible for Express Entry, you must qualify for your specific program.
-If you are looking to apply for the FSTP, you must fulfill a particular set of requirements.
+However, you must qualify for your program to be eligible for Express Entry.
+To apply for the FSTP, you must fulfill a particular set of requirements.

 Before you apply for any Express Entry program, you must fulfill the requirements allowing you to be admissible to Canada.
 They are as follows: